kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

 ^^^^^^^^^^^^^^^

 - who has some experience with SEPIA
-- researchers who want to add their method(s) to SEPIA framework
+- researchers who want to add their method(s) to the SEPIA framework

 Estimated Time
 ^^^^^^^^^^^^^^